morehshin/TheRadicalOutside/README.md

-## Week 5- Other Futurisms (Feminism, Aforfuturism, Gulf-Futurism/Ethnifuturisms)
+## Week 5- Other Futurisms (Cyberfeminism, Aforfuturism, Gulf-Futurism/Ethnifuturisms)
 **Tuesday, October 10, 10am**

 * Assignment Due (Building a Library Together).
 See more [here](https://github.com/morehshin/TheRadicalOutside/blob/master/TheRadicalOutsideLibrary/README.md) and please put your materia in your own folder created for you [here](https://github.com/morehshin/TheRadicalOutside/tree/master/TheRadicalOutsideLibrary).